mitchellh/pointerstructure/README.md

   * Get the value for an address

-  * Set the value for an address within an existing structure.
+  * Set the value for an address within an existing structure

+  * Delete the value at an address

   * Sorting a list of addresses